 - Standing out in the funding process – We’ve heard from our clients that more and more funders are asking about logic models, so you can stand out by having one and utilize it to secure more funding for your programs.

 Want to learn more about logic models and begin developing your very own?
-Join us for a half-day workshop on May 21, 2019!
+Join us for a two-part virtual workshop on August 4 & 6, 2020!
 We will teach you the “why” and “how” of using logic models to transform your program or organization into a well-oiled machine, clutter-free!
-Following the workshop, you can register to spend additional time working together to develop your logic model.
-Our training meets you where you are—no previous logic model (or tidying up) expertise required.
+Following the workshop, you can register to spend additional one-on-one time working together with our trainers to develop your logic model.
+Our training meets you where you are—no previous logic model expertise required.